An Overview Of Stress Management

 4. Practice Time Management

-Practicing efficient time management is crucial to lower stress and boost productivity.
-The sense of being sacked, overburdened, and always playing catch-up can result from poor time management.
+Practicing efficient time management is crucial to lowering stress and boosting productivity.
+Poor time management can result in feeling sacked, overburdened, and always playing catch-up.

-You can efficiently use your time and energy by allocating it by setting priorities for your projects, allowing you to identify and concentrate on the most crucial and pressing ones first.
+You can efficiently allocate your time and energy and set project priorities.
+This lets you identify and concentrate on the most crucial and pressing ones.

 Making a timetable or to-do list can help you envision and manage your day, ensuring you allot time for each task or activity.